 NYC Achilles Tendinitis Diagnosis, Treatment & Pain Management Doctors

-At Manhattan Pain and Sports Associates you’ll receive the Achilles tendinitis pain management, diagnosis, and the doctor’s care you need to reduce or eliminate your Achilles tendinitis pain.
+At Stanford Pain and Sports Medicine of NYC you’ll receive the Achilles tendinitis pain management, diagnosis, and the doctor’s care you need to reduce or eliminate your Achilles tendinitis pain.
 Because when you’re in pain — whether it’s from an accident, age, sporting injury, or ailment — you want relief quickly.
 Appropriate and targeted Achilles tendinitis pain management and treatment starts with a proper diagnosis from your NYC Achilles tendinitis pain management specialist.

 The tight band of soft tissue on the back of your ankle is called the Achilles tendon.
 It’s named after the warrior from Greek mythology whose mother dipped him in magic waters every night to make him invulnerable to their enemies.
 Unfortunately, she was holding him by the back of his ankles when she dunked him and so that part of his body never touched the powerful magic.